dhruvangg/dhruvangg.github.io/posts/getting-started-with-version-control.md

   Changes not staged for commit:
   (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
-      modified:   index.html
+      modified:   index.liquid

-  no changes added to commit (use "git add" and/or "git commit -a") That means there is a file found "index.html" is modified.
+  no changes added to commit (use "git add" and/or "git commit -a") That means there is a file found "index.liquid" is modified.
 Now I will add this file into git by running following command.
-Git add [filename] selects that file, and moves it to the staging area, marking it for inclusion in the next commit. git add index.html
+Git add [filename] selects that file, and moves it to the staging area, marking it for inclusion in the next commit. git add index.liquid
 Instead of writing file name, you can use . or star for multiple files.
 After adding file, I will again check git status, this time it respond with following output
  On branch main